rob-zimmerman/rob-zimmerman.github.io/_posts/2024-03-29-non-integer-moments.md

 [^2]: Heyde, Chris C. "On a property of the lognormal distribution."
 Journal of the Royal Statistical Society Series B: Statistical Methodology 25.2 (1963): 392-393.
 [^3]: Stoyanov, Jordan.
 "Stieltjes classes for moment-indeterminate probability distributions."
 Journal of Applied Probability 41.A (2004): 281-294.
 [^4]: Durrett, Rick.
 Probability: theory and examples.
 Vol. 49.
 Cambridge university press, 2019.
-[^5]: This can be proved using a similar technique as that used by Lin for Theorem 2 (essentially, by extending the mgf to the characteristic function via analytic continuation and then showing uniquness of that extension).
+[^5]: This can be proved using a similar technique as that used by Lin for Theorem 2, essentially by extending the mgf to the characteristic function via analytic continuation and then showing uniquness of that extension.
+The result then follows from the fact that distributions are characterized by their characteristic functions (i.e., Lévy's inversion formula).
 [^6]: Lin, Gwo Dong.
 "Characterizations of distributions via moments."
 Sankhyā: The Indian Journal of Statistics, Series A (1992): 128-132.
-[^7]: Of course, Theorems 1 and 2 both rely on the characterization of a distribution by its characteristic function (i.e., Lévy's inversion formula), which is not exactly simple to prove.